-Welcome to our Mythbusters Series.
-Each week we will explore a new myth regarding kids and carseats.
+Welcome to our Mythbusters Series where we explore myths regarding kids and carseats.

 This is a very common and very persistent myth.
 Child Passenger Safety Technicians spend a lot of time talking to parents about this subject.